he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/ancestry/Ardande.md

 * Look to you as an authority on plant creatures and the Plane of Wood.
 * Take you for granted as an endless well of energy, patience, and support.
-* Mistake you for a [[Ghoran]] or dryad, perhaps not even realizing there is an elemental Plane of Wood.
+* Mistake you for a [[DATABASE/monsterfamily/Ghoran|ghoran]] or dryad, perhaps not even realizing there is an elemental Plane of Wood.

 ## Physical Description